bokeh/bokeh/sphinx/dev_guide.rst

 If you want to do development on BokehJS as well, then modify the Coffeescript source in the ``bokehjs/`` directory, and follow the instructions below for building/installing Coffeescript.
+Then run ``python setup.py devjs``.
 ONLY DO THIS IF YOU KNOW WHAT YOU ARE DOING!

 If you have any problems with the steps here, please contact the developers (see :ref:`contact`).